An invitation to participate in my

 - Teleclasses and seminars on communication skills, taught from an Objectivist perspective.
 I have given one free intro video class (which you get a link to if you sign up below) and I expect to give more.
 In addition, we have had several “Meeting of the Minds” sessions on this topic for HBLers, and will have more.

 - 4-Day Communication Intensive: I have developed a 4-day communication intensive for Objectivists.
 I am currently talking with individuals in several cities to schedule these.
-Next up is January 12-15 in Naples, Florida.
+Next up is September 23-26 in New York, NY.
 As they are scheduled, they will be announced to HBLers and to people who sign up on the list here.

 - Experimental 3-person practice groups.
 I have an idea for how to practice these skills by phone using role-playing.
 I will need some “guinea pigs” to test it out.